 In many places around the world there are numerous examples of making tea.
 In Turkey, traditional two-piece teapots are used to make traditional Turkish Çay – the top, where tea is brewed, and the bottom one – used for storing hot water.

 It doesn’t matter if you like to drink strong, light, or you just hate drinking tea.
-Being in Turkey, you simply cannot refuse drinking their chai (based on my own experience).
-What’s more, when your host notices your empty glass…he’ll fill it again rapidly.
+Being in Turkey, you simply cannot refuse drinking their çay (based on my own experience).
+What’s more, when your host notices your empty glass – he’ll refill it again rapidly.

 Personally, I really like Turkish tea, however, in the end more than enough is too much, right?
-In that case, what to do when we really don’t want to drink more tea, and waiter in Turkish teahouse is constantly walking around us with a full teapot in his hand?
+Well, so what to do in the situation when we really don’t want to drink more tea, and the waiter in a Turkish tea house is constantly walking around us with a full teapot in his hand?

 Well, there is one simple advice for you: put your teaspoon on top of your tea glass.
 Thanks to it, you’ll automatically provide a very clear message: “It’s enough for me now, thank you!”.

 Look, you don’t even need to speak Turkish 😉

 Ehhh, what a pity that I learned about this rule after 6 additional glasses of this Turkish çay…